Your cart

 Cilantro is an annual member of the umbellifer family, and it’s easy to cultivate.
 You can use both its leaves and seeds, but they are harvested at different times.

-Growing and caring for cilantro
+Growing cilantro

 Suitable growing conditions for cilantro